Check the Husky Card Office Operations Updates page for the most current information regarding operating hours, location, and adjusted card services.

 What if I change my name?

-I have seen a great deal in the news lately about security and privacy issues with smart cards, and I am concerned about the security of my personal information.
-How will this be addressed?
+I am concerned about the security of my personal information.
+How is this being addressed?

 Transportation Services is the only office with information about who has a valid U-PASS, and they keep this information private in accordance with the UW policy on personally identifiable information.
 Transportation Services will not have access to individually-identifiable trip data from the ORCA system.